HomeDing/homeding.github.io/elements.md

 <div class="short">
 <a href="#page=elements/webbutton.md"><img src="/i/button.svg"></a>
 <p>
-  This element configurs a button in the web ui to trigger an action by clicking.
+  This element configures a button in the web ui to trigger an action by clicking.
 </p>
 </div>